KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 | `innerConeAngle` | Angle, in radians, from centre of spotlight where falloff begins.
 Must be greater than or equal to `0` and less than `outerConeAngle`. | No, Default: `0` |
 | `outerConeAngle` | Angle, in radians, from centre of spotlight where falloff ends.
 Must be greater than `innerConeAngle` and less than or equal to `PI / 2.0`. | No, Default: `PI / 4.0` |

+When the `spot` property is omitted, a spot light must use default values for `innerConeAngle` and `outerConeAngle`.

 ```javascript
 "extensions": {
     "KHR_lights_punctual" : {